 - Play Music, Watch Movies, Store Passwords

-As mentioned earlier, it is based on PHP and database combination, database can be any of from SQLite, MySQL, Oracle or PostgreSQL database.
-For demo purpose, i am going to use MariaDB as a database with ownCloud on CentOS, we will talk about reason behind later.
+As mentioned earlier, it is based on PHP and database combination.
+Database can be any of from SQLite, MySQL/MariaDB, Oracle or PostgreSQL database.

 Allow the web server to read and write the files on ownCloud directory.